skfcz/OCXReader/README.md

 $ ./cli.sh buildsln --build-type Release --build-dir ./build
 ```

-> Note: See [Building on UNIX systems](#building-on-unix-systems) for more
-> information on how to use the cli on UNIX systems.

 The cli also provides functionality to combine the mentioned steps into one:

 ```shell